odo/coop_cache/README.md

   caches: [ {:example, %{ memory_limit: 50 * 1024 * 1024, cache_duration: 10 }} ]
 ```

-When starting coop_cache tries to connect the other nodes and then assumes that it runs the same sets of caches.
+When starting, coop_cache tries to connect the other nodes and then assumes that it runs the same sets of caches.
 At startup it copies over the current state of a random node on the cluster.
 Locks and writes are then distributed and coop_cache tries to do the computation for each key only once cluster-wide although this is not guaranteed.

 # Tests